The season has kicked-off now, so surely you don’t need rumours to entertain you?!

 The Price is right for Barba

 A mischievous journalist reckons they have Ben Barba saying that if Steve Price was Warrington coach when they approached him last year, he would have joined them.
 It’s irrelevant now mind, because he’s at Saints, and the way he played on Friday he could be head and shoulders the best player in Super League this year.
-The big challenge for Saints isn’t Warrington – it’s keeping him away from the NRL.
+The big challenge for Saints isn’t Warrington – it’s keeping him away from the NRL, where you can get a bet365 bonus code to bet on the new season.

 Hull KR still on the hunt